A global pandemic. Widespread furlough. Disappointed stakeholders. That’s a lot for anyone to manage during the first two years of a job.

 What’s your advice to Education Officers in today’s climate?

 A lot is still going to have to happen online before we’re well and truly ‘done’ with COVID.

-I know ‘Leading Change’ is online, for example — and events like this are as useful as you make them.
+I know ‘Lead and Change’ is online, for example — and events like this are as useful as you make them.
 Participate.
 Be the only person with your camera on if that’s what it takes.
 Be the person that talks because then other people will talk to you and those connections are incredibly useful.

-I still talk to my WhatsApp group from Leading Change and it’s really helpful to have that network.
+I still talk to my WhatsApp group from Lead and Change and it’s really helpful to have that network.
 I got a really smug moment when we were doing safety nets in the second year and someone said, “None of the Russell Group or redbrick universities are doing safety nets this year, so we shouldn’t.”
-And I could come back with: “Actually, I have this internal paper from York and this is what they’re doing.”
+And I could come back with: “Actually, I have this paper from York and this is what they’re doing.”